mHealthTechnologies/mHealthDroid/README.md

 3. Select mHealthDroid as library project.

-4. Creates your new project and select mHealthDroid as library.
+4. Create your new project and select mHealthDroid as library.

 5. Coding time!

-All the libraries can be downloaded from our following repository:
+All the libraries can be downloaded from the following repository:

 https://github.com/mHealthDroid/libraries